 Jimmy Slaughter Quoted in E&E Daily on Federal Bill to Require Notice of Food Grown Using Biosolids Fertilizer

-"Similar legislative efforts have failed, for good reason.
+Jimmy noted that "similar legislative efforts have failed, for good reason.
 Recycling biosolids to farmland is safe and good for both the environment and cities.
 Labeling and notice requirements are expensive, unnecessary and are tools of anti-biosolids activists to stigmatize an essential recycling practice."